Create Registry Keys Using Intune Win32 App

 • To export the registry key, right-click on it and then choose the Export option.

-• Please provide the file’s name and Save it.
+• Provide file name and Save it.
 It will be saved with the file extension .reg.

 Export Registry Key in .reg file